avine/formation-angular-base/Workbook/06_pipes.md

 #### `sort-products.pipe.spec.ts`

-- It should not sort products when key undefined
+- It should not sort products when key is undefined

 - It should sort products by price